Bottom Line Meaning

-- The focus needs to be given in marketing the products as it will have a direct impact on the top line, and the bottom line.
+- The focus needs to be on marketing the products as it will have a direct impact on the top line and the bottom line.

 - Cash flow maximization needs to focus.
-Client receivables need to be monitored constantly, and the same should be collected on time.
-This will improve the working capital position and the debts, and credits can be reduced which in turn reduces the interest cost.
+Continuously monitor client receivables, and collect them on time.
+It will improve the working capital position, and the debts and credits can be reduced, which in turn reduces the interest cost.

 - Implement the automation process wherever possible to reduce the manpower cost.